peterkannam/peterkannam.github.io/README.md

    - I developed the code I wrote for this project into [`CompoisteIndicators.jl`](https://github.com/peterkannam/CompositeIndicators.jl?tab=readme-ov-file#compositeindicatorsjl): a dynamic [`Julia`](https://julialang.org/) package for the computation and sensitivity analysis of composite indicator models that can be used by cities and groups undertaking similar efforts
 - [Superfund Technical Assessment and Response Team](#project-highlight-east-palestine-train-derailment) for US EPA Region 5
 - [Navajo Abandoned Uranium Mines; Response, Assessment, and Evaluation Services](https://www.epa.gov/navajo-nation-uranium-cleanup) for US EPA Region 9

+I graduated from Dartmouth College in 2022.
+While completing my degree in Earth Sciences, I with a degree in Earth Sciences.
+While in undergraduate, I completed three years of research
 <br clear="left"/>

 ## Professional Experience - Tetra Tech